 Rays that are not reflected from the outside of the drop can make zero or more reflections inside the drop before leaving.
 Those entering rays that make one reflection (in addition to the two refractions during entry and exit) cause the primary rainbow (Fig. 22.11).
-White light is dispersed by the refractions such that reds are bent less and appear on the outside of the rainbow circle, while violets are bent more and appear on the inside (Fig. 22.12).
+White light is dispersed by the refractions such that reds are bent less and appear on the outside of the rainbow circle, because they come to your eyes from raindrops further from the antisolar point.
+Violets are bent more and appear on the inside (Fig. 22.12) because the come to your eyes from other drops that are closer to the antisolar point.